-- 84. ISA (Ireland) 250B deals with the responsibilities of the auditor, of an entity subject to statutory regulation, being required to report direct to a regulator information which comes to the auditor's attention in the course of work undertaken in the auditor's capacity as auditor of the regulated entity. - 85.
+- 85. ISA (Ireland) 250B deals with the responsibilities of the auditor, of an entity subject to statutory regulation, being required to report direct to a regulator information which comes to the auditor's attention in the course of work undertaken in the auditor's capacity as auditor of the regulated entity. - 86.
 The legal framework within which credit unions operate is set out in Appendix 2 and is primarily comprised of the CU Act 1997, as amended, and the CBA 1997.
 The CU Act 1997, as amended, assigned the Central Bank the role of monitoring and supervising the operations of credit unions in accordance with the provisions of that Act.
 Both the CU Act 1997, as amended, and the CBA 1997 place a statutory duty on the auditor of a credit union to report to the Central Bank in specified circumstances.
-Additionally, section 58 of the Central Bank (Supervision and Enforcement) Act 2013 provides auditors with a right to report to the Central Bank in certain circumstances. - 86.
-Section 118(2) of the CU Act 1997, as amended, places a duty on an auditor of a credit union to inform the Central Bank of his/her resignation. - 87.
-Section 122(1) of the CU Act 1997, as amended, places a duty on the auditor to report to the Central Bank in writing, where the auditor29 "at any time": - (a) "has reason to believe that there exist circumstances which are likely to affect materially the credit union's ability to fulfil its obligations to its members or meet any of its obligations under this Act; - (b) has reason to believe that there are material defects in the accounting records, systems of control of the business and records of the credit union; - (c) has reason to believe that there are material inaccuracies in or omissions from any returns made by the credit union to the Central Bank; - (d) proposes to qualify any report which he is to provide under this Act; - (e) has reason to believe that there are material defects in the system for ensuring the safe custody of all documents of title, deeds and accounting records of the credit union."
+Additionally, section 58 of the Central Bank (Supervision and Enforcement) Act 2013 provides auditors with a right to report to the Central Bank in certain circumstances. - 87.
+Section 118(2) of the CU Act 1997, as amended, places a duty on an auditor of a credit union to inform the Central Bank of his/her resignation. - 88.
+Section 122(1) of the CU Act 1997, as amended, places a duty on the auditor to report to the Central Bank in writing, where the auditor "at any time": - (a) "has reason to believe that there exist circumstances which are likely to affect materially the credit union's ability to fulfil its obligations to its members or meet any of its obligations under this Act; - (b) has reason to believe that there are material defects in the accounting records, systems of control of the business and records of the credit union; - (c) has reason to believe that there are material inaccuracies in or omissions from any returns made by the credit union to the Central Bank; - (d) proposes to qualify any report which he is to provide under this Act;

-29 Section 122(1)(f) of the CU Act 1997, as amended, has not yet been commenced at the date of publication of this Guidance Note.
+&lt;sup>29 Section 122(1)(f) of the CU Act 1997, as amended, has not yet been commenced at the date of publication of this Guidance Note.
 Section 122(1)(f) would require the auditor to report to the Central Bank where he "considers that the board of directors have failed to respond to any recommendations made by him".